ericxmagno/RossmanSalesPrediction/README.md

 These files must be manually moved from "/notebooks" to main directory prior to running flask app.

 ### Flask app (/app)
-`docker build -t flaskapp:latest .`
-`docker run -d -p 5000:5000 flaskapp`
 **api.py** - contains the api endpoint `/predict` **processing.py** - contains the logic for processing the POST json into data usable for prediction

+## How to run locally
+`docker build -t flask-app:latest .`
+`docker run -d --publish 8888:5000 flask-app`